etcd-io/jetcd/CONTRIBUTING.md

 - Create a topic branch from where to base the contribution.
 This is usually master.
 - Make commits of logical units.
+- Run `license:format` to make sure license headers are properly formatted (see below).
 - Make sure commit messages are in the proper format (see below).
 - Push changes in a topic branch to a personal fork of the repository.
 - Submit a pull request to etcd-io/jetcd.